themeum/Page-Builder-Docs/block_and_layout.md

 }
 add_filter('wppb_add_block', 'prefix_add_block_callback');
 ```
-*Note:* All the field is required for the block.
+*Note:* All the fields are required.

-## Layout add
+## Adding a Custom Layout
-Firstly, you have to create a Layout using *WP Page Builder* and export it.
+Firstly, you need to create a layout using *WP Page Builder* and export it.
 Secondly, add this via `wppb_add_layout` filter.

 ### Example